Can I hire your venue?

 What are your COVID precautions/what do I need to do

-From 19th July, when legal restrictions are lifted, this will change and you will be responsible for your own safety on our site.
+We ask you to be responsible for your own safety on our site.
 We will not require tests, masks, or temperature checks but can provide them on request if you would like them.
 We will be encouraging, but not enforcing, social distancing – but as a large venue (50 acres), with plenty of outside space and fresh air, plus a very large group room and the option for outside dining, there are options for distancing if you would like to.
 We will be operating a wrist-band system of safety on our site, so you will be able to show others whether you would like to social distance, or are happy for closer contact.

 Can I stay the night before or the night after my event has finished?

 We ask that you arrive on the day of your event – and in general we try to time our arrivals to make travel easy.
-Occasionally we offer the night before, if for some reason we need to start the event early.
-There are hotels near the train station in Exeter, which is only a short distance away in a taxi.
+We do not offer extra nights stays onsite but there is plenty of local accommodation in the area.

 Will you be able to meet my dietary preference?